 Some people find analyzing artwork intimidating, but it’s not so hard once you practice.
 I’m not a very visual person, so I always start by looking at the basic elements like color, shape, and line.
 Once you do that, it’s easy to notice similarities and differences between different artists.

 Internet Stranger, I can hear you rolling your eyes in confusion on this one.
 “What even is Norwegian food?” you ask.
 “Lutefisk and troll meat?
 Why would someone want to go on a food tour of Oslo?”
 Well, put aside your visions of salted, jellied fish and prepare yourself for an exquisite day of snacking on the finest meats, cheeses, seafood, and candy that Norway has to offer.

 I recommend taking a fantastic tour featuring some of the best food in Oslo.
 On this tour, you’ll taste the best of Norway’s capital, with a little street art thrown in to boot.
 You might not eat exactly what I ate, but it will be similar.

 You can book this tour for yourself easily by clicking here.
 Without further ado…

 1) Norwegian Cheese

-Our first stops on the tour are in the Mathallen food hall.
+Our first stops on our 24 hours in Oslo are in the Mathallen food hall.
 (Mat is Norwegian for food.)
 One of Norway’s most famous food products is its delicious local cheese.
 You’ll get to sample three kinds of cheeses produced by small manufacturers.

 The first is a blue cheese that our guide (I’ll call her Elsa) said was made in a swimming pool.
 I promise you that it didn’t taste at all of chlorine.
 It was pure mold and stinky feet, just like a good blue cheese should be.
 The other two cheeses were a goat cheese and brunost, which is Norwegian brown cheese.
 (Ost is Norwegian for cheese.
 Never say I don’t teach you anything!)